cbonello/flutter_Starter_App/README.md

 ### Android App

 1. Create a Firebase project in the [Firebase Console](https://console.firebase.google.com) and add and Android app to the project.
+Please follow the installation instructions from the [Firebase Auth package](https://pub.dev/packages/firebase_auth).
 1. In the Firebase console, enable Email/Password authentication on your project by doing: **Authentication > SIGN-IN METHOD > Email/Password > Enable > SAVE**
 1. In the Firebase console, enable Google authentication on your project by doing: **Authentication > SIGN-IN METHOD > Google > Enable > SAVE**
 1. In the Firebase console, update the email address verification template by doing: **Authentication > TEMPLATES > Email address verification**